yanglusi/jekyll-now/_posts/2020-4-2-Interview-Myself.md

 __5. Why do I like my job?__

-- I am very curious and I want to know what story is the data trying to tell me.
-I want to make an impact with numbers.
+- I am very curious.
+I want to know what story is the data trying to tell me.
 Nowadays, we are all working from home to avoid COVID-19.
 With the Internet, I am still able to connect to my team.
-We have a lot of experienced people on my team.
+There are a lot of experienced folks on my team.
 I am very happy to learn new things from them.